eudoxia0/corvus/README.md

 * **Reader:** A basic Lisp reader and a classifier of the different types of atoms (Integers, floats, identifiers) has been implemented.
 Reader macros and string readers have not.
-* **Type System:** The basis is there, but type definition extraction and type specifier parsing are not.
+* **Type System:** The basis is there, but type specifier parsing is not.
 May or may not have type inference.
 * **Compiler:** Various phases, almost none of which have been implemented yet.
 * **LLVM Backend:** Nope.
 * **Other, optional backends:** None.
 It may be useful to provide a non-LLVM